geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

 ## Bringing up the build environment

-  1. Make sure Docker is installed.
+  1. Install Docker (and Docker Compose if not using Docker Desktop).
-  1. Build the Docker image you'll use for compilation: `docker build -t cross-compile .`
+  1. Bring up the cross-compile environment:
-  1. Run an instance of the Docker image:

      ```
-     docker run --device /dev/fuse --cap-add SYS_ADMIN --name cross-compile -it cross-compile bash
+     docker-compose up -d
+     ```

+  1. Log into the running container:

+     ```
+     docker attach cross-compile
      ```

 You will be dropped into a shell inside the container's `/build` directory.
 From here you can work on compiling the kernel.